ObjectRetros/retro-scripts/README.md

 **Contributions**

 Any contributions is much appreciated, so in-case you have a script you think that'd be useful to the public, feel free to create a pull request, explaining what your script does, and why it's useful.

-**Disclaimer**
-Those scripts is for educational purpose only.
-I am not responsible for how or where those scripts are being used